 - We forward all formally complete notices to users, regardless of whether we process them.

 - Under the DMCA, a user can formally challenge a notice of copyright infringement by submitting a counter notice.
 When we receive a counter notice, we forward a copy to the individual who submitted the original DMCA notice and restore access to the content if no further action is taken.
-During this reporting period, less than 0.3% of the valid DMCA notices we received were later subject to a counter notice.
+During this reporting period, only 1% of the valid DMCA notices we received were later subject to a counter notice.

 |Reporting Organizations||Number of Notices|